uccser/cs-unplugged/docs/source/getting_started/install_developer.rst

     One of the requirements ``Kordac`` is not yet available on PyPI, see the `Kordac documentation`_ on how to install Kordac.
-    You will need to do this before running the commands above.
+    You will need to do this before using the system.

 Step 12: Install text editor/IDE (optional)
 =================================================